deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 To enable secure access to metrics, we strongly recommend using **kube-rbac-proxy**.

-### An example of secure metrics collection from an application located outside a cluster
+### An example of collecting metrics securely from an application outside a cluster

-Suppose that there is an external server, which is accessible via the Internet and on which the `node-exporter` is running.
-By default, it listens on port `9100` and is available on all interfaces.
-It is necessary to provide access control to the `node-exporter` for the secure collection of metrics.
-Below is an example of such settings.
+Suppose there is a server exposed to the Internet on which the `node-exporter` is running.
+By default, the `node-exporter` listens on port `9100` and is available on all interfaces.
+One needs to ensure access control to the `node-exporter` so that metrics can be collected securely.
+Below is an example of how you can set this up.

 Requirements:
 - There must be network access from the cluster to the `kube-rbac-proxy` service running on the *remote server*.
-- Kubernetes API must be available from the *remote server*.
+- The *remote server* must have access to the Kubernetes API server.

 Follow these steps:
 1. Create a new **ServiceAccount** with the following permissions: